ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 2. Is our detection time too long?
 Or perhaps too short?
 3. Is it really worth waking someone up after an hour of a 0.1% error rate?

-To answer these questions, let's look at burn rates.
+Our first step towards answering these questions is burn rates.

-## Improving detection time using burn rates
+## Burn rates

 As stated above, a burn rate is how fast we’re using up our error budget.
 Burn rates are really useful because they give us a good idea of how quickly we need to respond to a given event before our SLO is impacted.
-That is, it tells us what our detection time should be!
+That is, it tells us what our **detection time** should be!

 A burn rate of 1 will use up the exact error budget in the SLO window.
 For our example SLO it will take 30 days to use up the entire budget.
 A burn rate > 1 will use up the error budget in less time.